ElenaMattei/Tourism-Photography/README.md

 ### Future publications

-Reliability checks and subsequent analyses are available at this [link] (https://iris.univr.it/handle/11562/1098826).
+Reliability checks and subsequent analyses are available at this [link](https://iris.univr.it/handle/11562/1098826).
 Additional open-access materials and articles will be published soon.

 For further inquiries, please feel free to contact me on GitHub or via email: elena.mattei@unive.it